 Do you fancy using garden room ideas to turn your shed into a delightful summer cabin?
 Enjoying the simple life couldn’t be easier with this relaxed camp-style bedroom.

-A well-stocked potting shed with neatly hung, clean tools is a great source of satisfaction and serenity.
+A well-stocked potting shed with neatly hung, clean tools is a great source of satisfaction and serenity while also providing valuable backyard storage.
 These functional hideaways radiate a sense of steadfast, quietly rewarding purpose.
 They are extensions of the home without the normal house rules.

 All storage buildings – whether you are planning a shed or looking at greenhouse ideas – need sufficient space around them as access and workspace.